kubrickfr/avsc-wiki/API.md

   can be useful when using an resolver which only decodes fields at the start of the buffer, allowing decoding to bail early.

+Deserialize a buffer into its corresponding value.

 ##### `type.createResolver(writerType)`

 + `writerType` {Type} Writer type.

-Create a resolver that can be be passed to the `type`'s `decode` method.
+Create a resolver that can be be passed to the `type`'s [`decode`](#typedecodebuf-resolver-unsafe) method.
 This will enable decoding objects which had been serialized using `writerType`, according to the Avro [resolution rules][schema-resolution].
 If the schemas are incompatible, this method will throw an error.

 ##### `type.toString()`